nordic-institute/harmony-common/harmony-smp/Readme.md

 Run `docker stats` and check the `MEM USAGE / LIMIT` column's `LIMIT` value for this.

-Sample commands to build Harmony SMP (note that we are using separate neds-pom.xml build tree):
+Sample commands to build Harmony eDelivery Access SMP (note that we are using separate `neds-pom.xml` build tree):

 ```
 mkdir /app